Meghansaha/artpack/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Updated the Description and Title fields in the DESCRIPTION file to add more detail about the package.
+* Updated the Description to write package names in single quotes e.g: 'ggplot2'

-* Corrected the LICENSE file so that the copyright holder is clearly identified and matches between the DESCRIPTION and LICENSE files.
+* Not added any references describing the methods in this package as I'm not aware of any that need to be listed.
+To the best of my knowledge, no references are needed.

 ## R CMD check results